GhostKato/server-messenger/README.md

   - Roouts to perform basic user operations, such as updating user data.

   - `POST /user/:id` — updating user data.
+  - `GET /user/all` — get all users.

 4. **Safety:**